VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_canary_update.rst

-As an alternative to updating an Endpoint `all at once <endpoint_update.html>`__, Verta offers the ability to roll out a new model incrementally while monitoring its behavior to prevent a problematic model from beiing deployed completely.
+As an alternative to updating an Endpoint `all at once <endpoint_update.html>`__, Verta offers the ability to roll out a new model incrementally while monitoring its behavior to prevent a problematic model from being deployed completely.

-This is the principle behind a canary update, as this tutorial will demonstrate.
+This is the principle behind a canary update shown in this tutorial.

+..
+TODO: add link to canary details

 Using the client
 ----------------